Mahama will officially open the Kwame Nkrumah Interchange today’s evening

 According to a statement released by the Ministry of Roads and Highways said the opening was necessary to reduce congestion and allow traffic to flow freely at the Interchange and its surroundings.

 In the statement, the Roads and Highways Ministry, cautioned all kinds of road users to strictly keep to the traffic rules regulating the proper use of the Kwame Nkrumah Interchange.
 Pedestrians were instructed to ensure that they use the walkway provided for them.
-Drivers were warned never to park anywhere aside authourised places.
+Drivers were warned never to park anywhere aside authorized places.
 Truck drivers were also warned to observe the height restrictions when using the Interchange.
-Finally, traders were adviced to transact their businesses only at authorised spots.
+Finally, traders were advised to transact their businesses only at authorized spots.

 The statement also indicated that Law enforcement officers would be readily available to direct and assist all road users on all the adjoining routes in and around the Interchange.